 Recommended: 125 DIY Email Marketing Tips

-Social media management tools will help you plan the content you want to publish and manage your engagement with your customers.
-They can schedule future posts for you so you can maintain a regular publishing schedule without disrupting your daily schedule, and they can automate many manual processes so you can rest assured that your accounts are optimized.
-Social media tools will also monitor all of your accounts for new comments or direct messages and provide performance insight with detailed reports and analytics.
-Some platforms will also drill down on the demographic information about the users who interact with your social media content.
-Other tools will give you the option to manage your paid social media advertisements in addition to your organic (non-sponsored) content.
+Hootsuite will also monitor all of your accounts for new comments or direct messages and provide performance insight with detailed reports and analytics.
+The Analytics dashboard in Hootsuite enables you to learn demographic information about the users who interact with your social media content.
+You also have the option to manage your paid social media advertisements in addition to your organic (non-sponsored) content directly from the Hootsuite platform.

 - Buffer: Best for user experience